Governance for Not for Profit Organisations

 Governance is the underlying framework in accordance with which a group of people makes and takes action for a shared purpose.
 Good governance is primarily aimed at ensuring good outcomes in terms of the purposes for which the association was created.

-Standards Australia’s Good Governance Principles (Australian Standard 8000 – 2003) were developed to provide ‘a blueprint for the development and implementation of a generic system of governance suitable for a wide range of entities’ including not for profit organisations.
+Governance Standards 8000-2003 were developed to provide ‘a blueprint for the development and implementation of a generic system of governance suitable for a wide range of entities’ including not for profit organisations.

 Governance addresses issues such as how the organisation communicates, is directed and makes decisions.
 It is important that organisations operate in a legal and ethical manner.
 Decisions need to be made in the interests of eligible stakeholders and the organisation must behave as a good corporate citizen.